CellArchLab/MemBrain/README.md

 First, open the config file (config.py) and adjust the values according to your needs.

 #### 1. Choose the correct picking sides of your membranes and sample points.
+!!
+Known Bug !!
+Unfortunately, the current version of this script requires a graphical user interface (from matplotlib) to be displayed.
+This can cause problems when running on a compute cluster.
+When using a machine with graphical interface, it should not be a problem.
+!!  ------  !!

 Run the command
 ```
 python step1_sample_points.py